 Flu Vaccination for Seattle Children's Patients and Families

-Flu vaccines are available to Seattle Children’s patients starting on October 4, 2021 for the 2021-2022 flu season.
-Flu vouchers will be available to family members and household contacts between October 4, 2021 and March 31, 2022.
+Flu vaccines for the 2023–2024 flu season are now available for Seattle Children’s patients.
+Flu vouchers will be available to family members and household contacts between October 2, 2023, and March 31, 2024.

 Who can get a flu vaccine at Seattle Children’s locations?